sanyaade-fintechnology/InApp-SDK-Android/README.md

 ##### Get the payment instruments for a user token
 Use the user token to retrieve the payment instruments associated to it and to a specific use case.
 The list of payment instruments is sorted based on the order in which the payment instruments will be selected when making a payment.
+Note: Before offering your business services, call `getPaymentInstrumentsList` to make sure that the user has at least one valid (not expired) payment instrument.

  ```java
     public void getPaymentInstruments( final String userToken, final String useCase) {